sajidak/notes/MVC5-Buffer.md

 		- requires some initial care and attention to set up
 		- selects an appropriate HTML element based on property’s data type and metadata
 		- Display, DisplayFor, Editor, EditorFor
+- [MVC4] `Url.Content()`: Content() method is a method of UrlHelper class.
+It converts a virtual (relative) path to an application absolute path.
+It has one parameter of string type that is a virtual path of the content.
+It returns an application's absolute path.
+If the specified content path (parameter of the method) does not start with the tilde (~) character, then this method returns contentPath unchanged.
+Url.Content() ensures that all links work no matter if the site is in a virtual directory or in the web site root.
 - **Custom Html Helpers**
 	- can also create your own custom helper methods by creating an extension method on the HtmlHelper class or by creating static methods with in a utility class
 	```cs